Introduction to Mobile Web Service

 You know that the answer is Yes.

-Optimizing a site for mobile customers can be daunting as there are a lot of mobile devices and browsers available.
+Optimizing a site for mobile customers can be daunting as many mobile devices and browsers are available.
 Optimizing a mobile site also takes time and testing.

 Importance of mobile websites

-Mobile friendly websites are a huge wake-up call for any website owners to update and optimize their site to be mobile responsive.
-Without a mobile-friendly site, a lot of potential customers can say Goodbye to your business.
-This is because of the following reasons
+Mobile-friendly websites are a huge wake-up call for any website owner to update and optimize their site to be mobile-responsive.
+Many potential customers can say Goodbye to your business without a mobile-friendly site.
+This is because of the following reasons.

-Mobile phones and smartphones have become more affordable in the recent years.
+Mobile phones and smartphones have become more affordable in recent years.
 These devices are easy to use and are often used for browsing.
-Thus companies have an urge to create a mobile site for its business
+Thus companies have the urge to create a mobile site for their business.

-Most of the mobile phone users use it for online purposes.
+Most mobile phone users use it for online purposes.
 The percentage of mobile internet usage has increased to a greater extent.
-This provides a good opportunity for the business people to market their products online by creating a mobile site
+This provides an excellent opportunity for business people to market their products online by creating a mobile site.

 Use of GPS

-Use of GPS in mobile phones will help the users to find out the nearby services or businesses.
+The use of GPS in mobile phones will help users to find out nearby services or businesses.
 It will also help them to get the direction to reach them.
-If a business is not using a mobile site then it is in the danger of losing customers.
+If a company is not using a mobile site, it is in danger of losing customers.

 SEO and Traffic

-Mobile sites will help to increase your ranking in search engines and this will help you to drive traffic to your site
+Mobile sites will help increase your ranking in search engines, which will help drive traffic to your site.

-Mobile sites give a good experience to its users because of the speed of the site and bandwidth.
-This will help in turning the users into your customers
+Mobile sites give users a good experience because of the site’s speed and bandwidth.
+This will help in turning the users into your customers.

-Visitors to your site will not stay in your site if the content on your site is not attractive.
+Visitors to your site will not stay on your site if the content is not attractive.
 They need to have easy navigation within your site.
-If the visitor leaves your site without clicking another webpage of your site that is called Bounce rate.
-If the site is not properly optimized for mobile devices then the bounce rate will increase
+If the visitor leaves your site without clicking another webpage, that is called the Bounce rate.
+The bounce rate will increase if the site is not optimized for mobile devices.

-Go to your mobile site in a smartphone and ask yourself the following questions
+Go to your mobile site on a smartphone and ask yourself the following questions.

 - Does the site load in less than 3 seconds?